ITensor/website/docs/main.md

+[[Detailed Documentation|classes]] is available for the core classes used throughout the library.

-Welcome&mdash;if you are using the library for the first time, see the [[Tutorial Introduction|tutorial]].
+If you are using the library
+for the first time, see the [[Tutorial Introduction|tutorial]].

 Once you learn the basics,